-What is health care reimbursement?
-A health care reimbursement plan, in a general sense, is a health benefit where employees are reimbursed by their company for their medical expenses.
-This differs from traditional benefits chiefly because the company makes a benefit allowance available, instead of choosing and administering a health insurance policy.
+A healthcare reimbursement plan, sometimes called a health reimbursement arrangement, is a health benefit where employees are reimbursed by their company for their medical expenses.
+This differs from traditional health benefits chiefly because the company makes a benefit allowance available, instead of choosing and administering a group health insurance policy from a carrier.

-Health care reimbursement plans are growing in popularity because employees can choose the health insurance they want and get reimbursed for expenses.
-Small businesses like reimbursement plans because using them allows them to avoid the messy and time-consuming world of group health insurance while keeping their benefits budget predictable.
+Healthcare reimbursement plans are growing in popularity because employees can choose the health insurance they want and get reimbursed for expenses.
+Small and midsized organizations like reimbursement plans because using them allows them to avoid the messy and time-consuming world of group health insurance while keeping their benefits budget predictable.

-The term health care reimbursement plan has also been used to describe a type of Section 105 self-insured medical expense reimbursement plan (MERP) designed for premium reimbursement.
-Known as a healthcare reimbursement plan (HRP), this type of plan is no longer commonly used or available, with benefit providers opting to offer newer, more flexible solutions to small businesses instead.
+The term healthcare reimbursement plan has also been used to describe a type of Section 105 self-insured medical expense reimbursement plan (MERP) designed for premium reimbursement.

 This post will describe how reimbursement plans work and what kinds of reimbursement plans are available today.